-So Paul looks at the situation and he bows his knees and the word, it’s a picture, he prostrates himself down before God and he says to the Father, who really cares, “There are all these broken relationships and there is all this mess and I want to bring them to You and I want You to heal them.”
+So, Paul looks at the situation and he bows his knees and the word, it’s a picture, he prostrates himself down before God and he says to the Father, who really cares, “There are all these broken relationships and there are all this mess and I want to bring them to You and I want You to heal them.”

 And unfortunately, it usually takes God taking the pillars of the things that you trust in, out from under you, so that everything collapses in your life except Him and Him alone.

 And I would learn later that if there were a kinder or gentler way for Him to let me experience Him as my fullness, I would have got it a kinder and gentler way.
 But for this son He needed to pull all those pillars out.

 And so how do you restore a broken relationship and overcome the pain?
 First, you talk to your Father.
 Well, if you’re going to talk to Him what do you ask?
 You’re going to notice he just doesn’t ask, “Make it better.”

 Ask God for the inner strength to yield rather than resist His work in your life.
 Well, what you have to pray here is you gotta pray, “God, would You help me lean into, and yield to, and accept, and embrace, not fix the things or change the people.”
 That’s what we tend to pray.